GlowstoneMC/Glowstone/README.md

 Currently the major changes from Glowstone include:

 * Tracks the [Spigot 1.8.3 update of the Bukkit API](https://hub.spigotmc.org/javadocs/bukkit/)
-* New features merged in, adapted for Spigot's update of the Bukkit API (see [commits](https://github.com/deathcap/GlowstonePlusPlus/commits/master) for details)
+* New features merged in, adapted for Spigot's update of the Bukkit API (see [features](#features) below for details)
-* Preliminary support for loading [SpongeAPI](https://github.com/SpongePowered/SpongeAPI) plugins
+* Multi-API plugin support, integrates with [Bukkit2Sponge](https://github.com/deathcap/Bukkit2Sponge) for [SpongeAPI](https://github.com/SpongePowered/SpongeAPI) plugin loading
 * Builds using Maven

 Building from source